pinedamg/mage2dock/DOCUMENTATION/content/introduction/index.md

 - **Queueing Management:**
 Beanstalkd Console - RabbitMQ Console
 - **Random Tools:**
-HAProxy - Certbot - Blackfire - Selenium - Jenkins - ElasticSearch - Kibana - Mailhog - Minio - Varnish - Swoole - Laravel Echo...
+HAProxy - Certbot - Blackfire - Selenium - Jenkins - ElasticSearch - Kibana - Mailhog - Minio - Varnish - Swoole - Magento Echo...

-Laradock introduces the **Workspace** Image, as a development environment.
+Mage2dock introduces the **Workspace** Image, as a development environment.
 It contains a rich set of helpful tools, all pre-configured to work and integrate with almost any combination of Containers and tools you may choose.

 **Workspace Image Tools**